-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are strong links with feeder nurseries and preschools (Little Monkeys, Millbrook and Kingfishers) Pre-school children visit school regularly in the summer term before they start Secondary staff visit children and staff early in the summer term to aid transition Children in year 6 attend their secondary school for transition activities School staff visit nurseries and preschools to observe children and discuss their needs Home visits to new FS children take place in the summer term Transition opportunities are provided in the summer term for children in the school to move to their new class and meet their new teacher Additional visits are arranged for children who are particularly vulnerable at transition within school and with external transition Transition booklets are created Secondary staff visit children and parents in the Autumn term to support an extended transition process SENDCo attends all annual statement and EHC Plan reviews Where appropriate, the SENDCo meets children, parents and key adults prior to transition days and observes children in previous educational establishments prior to transition
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are strong links with feeder nurseries and preschools (Little Monkeys, Millbrook, Kingfisher and Crafthole) Pre-school children visit school regularly in the summer term before they start Secondary staff visit children and staff early in the summer term to aid transition Children in year 6 attend their secondary school for transition activities School staff visit nurseries and preschools to observe children and discuss their needs Transition opportunities are provided in the summer term for children in the school to move to their new class and meet their new teacher Additional visits are arranged for children who are particularly vulnerable at transition time within school and with external transition Transition booklets are created SENDCo attends all annual statement and EHC Plan reviews Where appropriate, the SENDCo meets children, parents and key workers prior to transition days and observes children in previous educational establishments prior to transition

-The School offer is reviewed at least annually by the SENDCo, SEN Governor and Headteacher
+The School offer is reviewed at least annually by SENCos, Headteacher and SEN Governor.
+Reviewed June 2016.